 Gas and oxygen (gas and air, Entonox)

-This is a mixture of oxygen and nitrous oxide gas.
-You breathe ‘gas and air’ through a mouthpiece and it can take the edge off painful contractions but won’t remove the pain completely.
+This is a mixture of oxygen and nitrous oxide gas, which you breathe through a mouthpiece.
+It won’t remove all the pain, but it can make it more bearable.
 Some people find it makes them feel sick, or sleepy, while others find it very relaxing.
-Gas and air is available in maternity and gynaecological units.
+Many people like it because it’s easy to use and you can control the mouthpiece yourself.

 Pethidine or Diamorphine

-An epidural removes most pain for the majority of women by numbing the nerves that carry the pain impulses from the birth canal to the brain.
+An epidural is a type of local anaesthetic.
+It numbs the nerves that carry pain impulses from the birth canal to your brain.
+It shouldn’t make you feel sick or drowsy.

 You may need a catheter to empty your bladder.
-You’ll be monitored regularly and your blood pressure taken.
+You’ll be monitored regularly, and your blood pressure will be taken.

 As with all effective pain relief there are some risks involved, which the anaesthetist will talk you through.
 For example, 1 in 100 people get a severe headache after having an epidural.

-A general anaesthetic puts you to sleep during the C-section, and may be needed in certain circumstances.
+A general anaesthetic puts you to sleep during the c-section, and may be needed in certain circumstances.
+There may be some discomfort in your tummy for the first few days and you’ll be offered painkillers.

 After the birth